buzzqw/TUS/OBSS/OBSSv2-eng.md

 > When an impious person curses their adversary, they curse themselves.
 (Sirach)

 If you curse a person, there will be two graves.
-(Japanese proverb)}
+(Japanese proverb)

 Cursed items are magic items with a potentially negative influence on the character.